Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

 # Second Milestone

-For my second milestone I finished the electrical wiring, setup the GRBL 0.9 software and made my pen plotter draw sample images from existing GCode files.
-The pen plotter uses CNC mill software to turn images into coordiante points.
+For my second milestone, I finished the electrical wiring, set up the GRBL 0.9 software, and made my pen plotter draw sample images from existing GCode files.
+The pen plotter uses CNC mill software to turn images into coordinate points.
 It then moves the tip of the pen through the various coordinate points.
 A servo at the end lifts the pen when needed to create breaks in the image.
 Overall the function of the pen plotter has been fulfilled however the next step is to take my own images and convert them into GCode files for the Pen Plotter to draw.

 The most significant challenge I overcame with milestone 2 was the software setup.
-The X-Code arduino uploader which added the GRBL software to the Arduino UnoMega needed Windows 10, however I used Mac.
-I tried to use bootcamp utility to get windows on my Mac but after trying 3 different solutions bootcamp ultimately didn't work.
-I get around this I used my mentors computer to upload the GRBL hex file to the Arduino.
+The X-Code Arduino uploader which added the GRBL software to the Arduino UnoMega needed Windows 10, however, I used Mac.
+I tried to use Bootcamp utility to get Windows on my Mac but after trying 3 different solutions bootcamp ultimately didn't work.
+I get around this I used my mentor's computer to upload the GRBL hex file to the Arduino.

 Another challenge was configuring the Universal GCode Platform (UGS) software to work with the Pen Plotter.
-I had to manually setup the software to recognize the Arduino and spent 4 hours troubleshooting to make the Aruino motors function from the software inputs.
-Through the series of firmware debugging I learned more about the software behind CNC machining and about Arduino.
+I had to manually set up the software to recognize the Arduino and spent 4 hours troubleshooting to make the Aruino motors function from the software inputs.
+Through the series of firmware debugging, I learned more about the software behind CNC machining and about Arduino.

-Ultimately the machine works well and I am surpised by it's precision despite having only the X, Y axis on a UP/DOWN/LEFT/RIGHT control scheme.
+Ultimately the machine works well and I am surprised by its precision despite having only the X, Y axis on a UP/DOWN/LEFT/RIGHT control scheme.
 It is able to draw very precise curved lines and text with great accuracy.

 **Milestone 2 Machine Operation**